 Asynchronous transfers enable overlap of data transfers with computation in two different ways.
 On all CUDA-enabled devices, it is possible to overlap host computation with asynchronous data transfers and with device computations.
-For example, Overlapping computation and data transfers demonstrates how host computation in the routine cpuFunction() is performed while data is transferred to the device and a kernel using the device is executed.
+For example, Asynchronous and Overlapping Transfers with Computation demonstrates how host computation in the routine cpuFunction() is performed while data is transferred to the device and a kernel using the device is executed.